 The Board of Directors continuously assesses the capital situation in light of the company's goals, strategy and desired risk profile.
-As at 31 December 2012 SpareBank 1 SMN's equity capital totalled NOK 10,0 bn.
-As of year end tier 1 capital adequacy was 11.3 per cent and the common equity tier 1 ratio was 10.0 per cent.
-After a thorough assessment, the Board of SpareBank 1 SMN has decided to revise the Bank's capital plan.
-As part of this process it plans to increase the common tier 1 ratio to 12.5 per cent by the end of 2015.
+As at 31 December 2014 SpareBank 1 SMN's equity capital totalled NOK 12.5bn.
+As of the same date the Tier 1 ratio was 13.0 per cent and the common equity tier 1 (CET1) ratio was 11.2 per cent.

-These targets are in line with the Bank's goals, strategy and risk profile.
-The Bank has introduced a tool for measuring economic capital and risk-adjusted return in the credit area, but will not be adjusting its capital adequacy targets until further notice.
-For a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the chapter dealing with risk and capital allocation in this annual report.
+For detailed information on capital adequacy, see the relevant note in the annual report, and for a further account of the rules governing capital adequacy and the principles on which SpareBank 1 SMN bases its assessment of capital need, see the Group's Pillar 3 report published at smn.no, and the chapter dealing with risk and capital allocation in this annual report.